discohook/discohook/README.md

 Run `yarn dev:site` to start a miniflare server for the site.
 An `ngrok:site` script is provided for convenience, but it is not necessary as you can just visit http://localhost:8788 for testing.

 If you want to develop `magic-backup-importer`, also run `yarn dev:backups` after [setting up its environment](/packages/magic-backup-importer/README.md#development).
 This will be hosted on http://localhost:8789 by default.
 To save a backup to the local database, uncomment the execution of the `saveBackup()` method in the index route's `useEffect` callback.

+## Deployment

+This project relies on [Durable Objects](https://developers.cloudflare.com/durable-objects/), which is a feature exclusive to accounts on the Workers Paid plan, for message scheduling and persistent component callbacks (defined by users).
+If you do not want to subscribe to Workers Paid, you will have to remove these features in your fork.

+Or, if you don't want to do either of those, consider joining the [support server](https://discohook.app/discord) and letting me know what you want to see in the main instance.